Sometimes success is more about persistence than passion.

 Here are my 5 steps to setting goals for success.

 - Find The Joy

 I’m making a commitment to find the joy.
 Because let’s face it, we can’t be effective if we don’t value what we’re doing.
-So maybe you’re stuck in some stepping-stone job or a career that’s outside of your comfort zone.
+Maybe you’re stuck in some stepping-stone job or a career that’s outside of your comfort zone.
 I’ve been there.
 I had to focus on all the positives, and find ways to feed my soul.
-So whatever you do while you’re on your way to success, find some worthwhile aspect and cultivate the joy in your journey.
+Whatever you do while you’re on your way to success, find some worthwhile aspect and cultivate the joy in your journey.
 If you feel you can’t point to anything positive, visualize the outcome.
-See yourself as having arrived at the place you want to finally be…and then be grateful.
+See yourself as having arrived at the place you want to finally be, and practice gratitude.
 If the current situation is just a stepping stone, don’t despise it.
 Instead, think of all the ways it’s pushing you toward your goal.

 - Make the Connection

 I’m mathematically challenged.
 I can calculate a sales price on the fly, but I swear that’s a supernatural phenomenon I can’t seem to duplicate in any other scenario.
 Maybe your goal is to save money or lose X number of pounds.
 Perhaps you’re a salesperson, and you have performance metrics to meet.
 Make a connection then.
 Convert your numbers into actionable steps or things that matter to you.
 Rather than saying, “How many sales can I close,” I would ask myself, “How may Michael Kors shoes can I earn in a day?
 Or rather than asking “How many people can I persuade,” I might say, “How many meaningful conversations can I have with my clients today?”
 And that’s my connection, because shoes matter to me (it’s vain, I know), and so do people.